JJ: Go-Go Earl, you are one of the funniest, most entertaining individuals that I have ever come across. Where did you get the nick-name Go-Go Earl?

-GGE: I started out going to see the legendary Chuck Brown every day at the GoGo and he and the boys in the neghbor gave the name GoGo Earl which back in the day was a honor given to the best dancers at the GoGo and my friends kept continued to call me that the rest of my life.
+GGE: I started out going to see the legendary Chuck Brown every day at the GoGo and he coined me the name GoGo Earl which back in the day was a honor given to the best dancers at the GoGo and my friends kept continued to call me that the rest of my life.

 JJ: As a man of many styles of dance, what attributes do you think a salsa dancer should have in order to be considered "great?"